Inventor's Story: Why I Created a Curved Shower Curtain

 Standing tall at 6'3", I felt cramped in my shower.
 It turns out I wasn't alone -- not in a Psycho kind of way -- but that millions of bathers of all shapes and sizes would love more shower space.

 I wanted to avoid the remodeling hassle, expense, tile damage and ecological wastefulness of a curved shower rod.
 So I wondered ... why not just curve the curtain?
 But how?
+Gravity pulls normal shower curtains straight down.
+I had to invent a curved shower curtain.

 My Eureka moment came while standing in the shower.
 Pleating!
 I quickly dried off and started cutting and folding sheets of plastic.
 But like an Origami puzzle, it was really hard!
 From my small studio in Manhattan's Lower East Side, I agonized over endless shapes, materials and designs.
 All failures!
 But I didn't give up.
 Eventually -- many years, actually -- I found the perfectly balanced shape.
-I taped up a prototype and ... it worked!
+I folded and taped a prototype and ... it worked!
 The pleats and simple force of gravity created a soft natural curve.
 This was my first working prototype in early 2016.

 Then I needed to make more for testing.
 In May 2016, I hand-made 10 curtains, 3D-printed 60 rings -- thank you, John at Voxel Magic! -- and snapped them onto 60 hand-cut pleats.
 It took me 3 months.
 Then I asked 10 friends and neighbors to test these more advanced prototypes.
 They loved them!
 I made some minor adjustments with their valuable feedback.
 By July, after an unexpected review in Gizmodo, pre-orders came in on my website.
 But I wasn't ready.
 Until then, I had been 100% self-funded, paying for patenting, prototyping, testing and more... but now, I urgently needed more funds for manufacturing setup, liability insurance and shipping costs.
 So I opened a crowdlending campaign; 115 small lenders (most of them complete strangers) helped me reach my $9,000 goal in 48 hours!